 If you are having difficulty breathing, leg swelling, a wet cough and any reason to suspect you are at risk of acute heart failure, you should seek urgent medical attention – this can be an emergency GP appointment or attending the Emergency Department.
 The doctor will take a medical history from you and examine your chest and lungs.
 Blood tests are done immediately to look for any other reason for your symptoms.

-One particular blood test may take longer to come back, and this can identify whether there is evidence of heart failure.
+One particular blood test – called a BNP test - may take longer to come back, and this can identify whether there is evidence of heart failure.
 The doctor will organise tests such as an ECG – to show the electrical activity of your heart, a chest X-ray and an echocardiogram – an ultrasound scan of the heart – to look at the heart structure and how well it’s pumping.

 Acute heart failure causes less blood to be pumped around the body, so less oxygen is able to reach the cells for our bodies to function effectively.
 Heart failure can be life-threatening, so it’s important to seek treatment quickly.
 Immediate treatment involves giving oxygen, medications that open up the narrowed blood vessels and water tablets (diuretics) to remove excess fluid from the body and reduce the load on the heart.